 If you are enrolled in a Master or postgraduate degree programme which includes a study period abroad, funding for this period abroad is usually only possible under the following conditions:

 The study visit is essential for achievement of the scholarship objective, the visit does not take place in the home country, and it is no longer than a quarter of the scholarship period.
 Longer periods cannot be funded, even partially.

 Please note: This programme only funds projects in the artistic field.
 Other DAAD scholarship programmes are available for applicants from the field of musicology or music education or musicians with a scientific project.

 Duration of the funding

-- Start: usually from 1st October, or earlier if a language course is taken prior to the study programme
+- Start: usually from 1st October of the following year, or earlier if a German language course is taken prior to the study programme

-- An extension of the scholarship is possible if changing to a new stage in studies is intended (usually from a Master's degree to an advanced programme of study such as a concert exam or master class).
-For particularly qualified candidates, it is possible to apply for an extension for a concert exam for up to two years.
+- An extension of the scholarship beyond the maximum duration of 24 months is only possible if changing to a new stage in studies is intended (usually from a Master's degree to an advanced programme of study such as a concert exam or master class).
+For particularly qualified candidates, it is possible to apply for an extension for a concert exam for up to 24 months.

-- One academic year.
+- One academic year is being funded.
 In individual cases, the scholarship can be extended on request

-- Start: usually on 1st October, or earlier if a language course is taken prior to the study programme
+- Start: usually on 1st October of the following year, or earlier if a German language course is taken prior to the study programme

 - A monthly payment of 861 euros